Excess-Risk of Distributed Stochastic Learners: Main Results

-where $\mathbb{A}$ denotes the set of left-stochastic and primitive combination matrices $A$ that satisfy the network topology structure.
+where $\mathbb{A}$ denotes the set of left-stochastic and primitive combination matrices that satisfy the network topology structure.
 It is generally not clear how to solve this optimization problem over both $A$ and $p$.
 We pursue an indirect route.
 We first remove the optimization over $A$ and determine an optimal $p$.
-Subsequently, given the optimal $p^o$, we show that a left-stochastic and primitive matrix $A$ can be constructed that satisfies the network topology.
-The equivalent relaxed problem is:
+Subsequently, given the optimal $p^o$, we show that a left-stochastic and primitive matrix $A$ in $\mathbb{A}$ can be constructed.
+The relaxed problem is: